-First, we present our estimates of ozone and PM{2.5}-related excess/avoided premature mortality in 2030, 2050 and 2100 for changes in pollutant concentrations between 2000 and each future period, for the four RCPs (sections 3.1 and 3.2, Figures 1 to 7).
+First, we present our estimates of ozone and $PM{2.5}$ -related excess/avoided premature mortality in 2030, 2050 and 2100 for changes in pollutant concentrations between 2000 and each future period, for the four RCPs (Sects.
+3.1 and 3.2, Figs. 1 to 7).
 Figures 1 and 4 show global mortality for the different ACCMIP models.
-The multi-model average mortality results are shown for individual grid cells (Figures 2 and 5) and for regional totals (Figures 3 and 6).
-Finally, we include our estimates of the global mortality burden of both air pollutants for future concentrations relative to 1850 concentrations (section 3.3, Figures 8 and 9).
-In some cases, the changes in future mortality due to changes in future concentrations relative to 2000 show a different trend than the global mortality burden; this difference reflects the combined effects of future changes in concentrations relative to 1850, exposed population and baseline mortality rates.
+The multi-model average mortality results are shown for individual grid cells (Figs. 2 and 5) and for regional totals (Figs. 3 and 6).
+Finally, we include our estimates of the global mortality burden of both air pollutants for future concentrations relative to 1850 concentrations (Sect.
+3.3, Figs. 8 and 9).
+In some cases, the changes in future mortality due to changes in future concentrations relative to 2000 show a different trend than the global mortality